-Psychographics are more personal characteristics of a person, including:
+Psychographics are the more personal characteristics of a person, including:

 Determine how your product or service will fit into your target's lifestyle.
-How and when will they use the product?
-What features are most appealing to them?
-What media do they turn to for information?
-Do they read the newspaper, search online, or attend particular events?
+How and when will your target use the product?
+What features are most appealing to your target?
+What media does your target turn to for information?
+Does your target read the newspaper, search online, or attend particular events?

 Once you've decided on a target market, be sure to consider these questions:

-Don't break your target down too far!
+Don't break down your target too far!
 Remember, you can have more than one niche market.
-Consider if your marketing message should be different for each niche market.
+Consider if your marketing message should be different for each niche.
 If you can reach both niches effectively with the same message, then maybe you have broken down your market too far.
-Also, if you find that there are only 50 people that fit all of your criteria, maybe you should reevaluate your target.
+Also, if you find there are only 50 people that fit all of your criteria, maybe you should reevaluate your target.
 The trick is to find that perfect balance.

 You may be asking, "How do I find all this information?"
 Try searching online for research others have done on your target.
-Search for magazine articles and blogs that talk about your target market or that talk to your target market.
+Search for magazine articles and blogs that talk about or to your target market.
 Search for blogs and forums where people in your target market communicate their opinions.
 Look for survey results, or consider conducting a survey of your own.
 Ask your current customers for feedback.

 Pew Internet publishes reports regarding internet use among various demographics.

 Scarborough issues press releases with useful data and sometimes publishes free studies.

 Also look for free studies by Arbitron.
 You may be surprised what you can find just by doing a search in Google.